Unidata/netcdf-c/docs/building-with-autotools.md

 [TOC]

-# Overview {#cmake_overview}
+# Overview {#autotools_overview}

 Starting with netCDF-C 4.3.0, we are happy to announce the inclusion of CMake support.
 CMake will allow for building netCDF on a wider range of platforms, include Microsoft Windows with Visual Studio.
 CMake support also provides robust unit and regression testing tools.
 We will also maintain the standard autotools-based build system in parallel.

 In addition to providing new build options for netCDF-C, we will also provide pre-built binary downloads for the shared versions of netCDF for use with Visual Studio.

 # Requirements {#autotools_requirements}
 The following packages are required to build netCDF-C.